Great Lakes Shipwreck Museum: Historic structures

 The GLSHS renewed a historic preservation easement with Michigan's SHPO and was awarded $40,000 Michigan Lighthouse Assistance grants in 2008 and 2010 to strip the paint from the 150-year-old tower, conduct lead paint abatement, and prime and repaint the tower.
 The GLSHS projects completion of light tower painting project in 2011.
-In 2010, GLSHS began permitting the public to climb the light tower for a fee of $5.00 per person after the Coast Guard's high voltage navigation equipment was removed.
 The Whitefish Point light was automated in 1971 but remains an active aid to navigation.
+Because of this, museum visitors are not able to enter the lighthouse itself, although touring the adjoining lightkeeper’s quarters is included in the museum fee.

 Fog signal building: the original fog signal building was destroyed in a storm in 1935.
 The building was replaced with a brick structure in 1937.
 It was used to house steam boilers, clock timing apparatus, radio equipment, diesel generators, and equipment to operate 3 large diaphone horns until 1982.
 The Coast Guard replaced the diaphone horns with an electronic fog horn in 1983 that sounded from the light tower.
 The Coast Guard stopped fog signals from Whitefish Point in 1995.
 The GLSHS abandoned their 1996 plans to demolish the fog signal building and started restoration of the exterior of the building in 2002.
 The GLSHS uses the fog signal building as a ground maintenance facility not open to the public.

 Lookout tower: it was built at the Whitefish Point Life-saving Station in 1923 for a 24-hour watch during the shipping season.
 It was abandoned by the Coast Guard in 1955.
 The GLSHS moved the lookout tower to its present location and restored it in 1998.
 It is not open to the public.

 Lightkeeper's quarters: this two-story frame building was originally constructed in 1861 as a dwelling for the lightkeeper and his family.
 Its interior was later reconstructed as two-family duplex to also house the assistant lightkeeper and his family.
 It housed Coast Guard personnel until 1970.
 In 1996, the GLSHS restored the building to its 1920 era condition.
 It is open to the public with a museum admission fee.